Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: General Approach for Optimizing Noise Schedule

-We can interpret that $v_{x}(\alpha)$ measures the probability-distributional change of diffused data.
-The data prediction $\bm{x}_{\theta}(\bm{x}, \alpha)$ is given by the weighted sum of the data points $\bm{x}_{0}$ \cite{statistical_mechanics}.
-The weight of each data point depends on the noise level $\alpha$.
-The weights of all data points are uniform when $\alpha = 0$, while a small number of data points contribute to $\bm{x}_{\theta}(\bm{x}, \alpha)$ when $\alpha \simeq 1$.
-The changes in these weights represent how the trajectories in the diffusion process gradually diverge as the noise level decreases.
-Therefore, we can interpret $v_{x}(\alpha)$ as measuring the probability-distributional change of diffused data.
+We further interpret $v_{x}(\alpha)$ as measuring the probability-distributional change of the diffused data.
+According to prior work \citep{statistical_mechanics}, the data prediction $\bm{x}_{\theta}(\bm{x}, \alpha)$ can be viewed as a weighted average over training data points $\bm{x}_{0}$, where the weighting depends on the noise level $\alpha$.
+When $\alpha = 0$, the weights are approximately uniform across the dataset.
+As $\alpha \rightarrow 1$, only a few data points contribute significantly, indicating sharper and more specific representations.
+The change in these implicit weights reflects how sample trajectories diverge as noise decreases, and thus $v_{x}(\alpha)$ provides a proxy for the rate of distributional change.

-Unlike the FID-based distance metric, $v_{x}(\alpha)$ can capture distributional changes even in regions with high-noise levels.
-However, $v_{x}(\alpha)$, which is related to the KLUB, is not necessarily optimal for improving sample fidelity at sampling.
-Therefore, as discussed in the next subsection, combining multiple distance metrics in a complementary manner enhances the performance of CRS.
+The pseudocode for optimizing training and sampling schedules is provided in Appendix \ref{app:crs_impl_vx}.
+For sampling schedule optimization, the computation time of $v_{x}(\alpha)$ is negligible compared to the overall training time.
+In contrast, training schedule optimization requires updating $\overline{D^{2}_{x}}(\alpha, \alpha')$ during training as the model parameters evolve, which increases the total training time by approximately 20--30\%.
+However, our experiments show that the schedule typically stabilizes early in training.
+Therefore, fixing the schedule after a few epochs or reducing the update frequency of $\overline{D^{2}_{x}}(\alpha, \alpha')$ may mitigate the computational cost without compromising performance.
+Developing a more efficient implementation remains an important direction for future work.